My Review of the AquaCera Gravity Water Filter

 If the spec sheet doesn't say anything about a particular contaminant, the chart shows "0%".
 It's possible that the filter does reduce that contaminant, but there's no way of knowing for sure from the published information.

 The manufacturer recommends replacing all four kinds of filters after 12 months of use.
-You can find all of them at Amazon.
+You can check availability at Amazon by clicking here.